Skip to main content

 Which customer service training skills should you cover?

-Training programs should cover hard and soft skills alongside the company’s specific philosophies and communication styles.
-Excellent customer service is much more than answering customer questions.
-It requires skills to “read” a customer’s emotional cues, manage an influx of support tickets, adequately resolve issues, and keep cool when things get heated.
+Excellent customer service is more than answering customer questions—it requires skills to “read” customer sentiment, manage an influx of support tickets, adequately resolve issues, and keep cool when things get heated.
+Alongside a company’s philosophies and communication styles, training programs should cover these hard and soft skills to support agent success.

 Soft skills

 Soft skills are character traits that help you interact with other people effectively.
-Here are some soft skills that your team can use to build customer relationships:
+Here are some soft skills that your team can use to build customer relations:

 • Active listening: This is listening carefully to what a customer is saying, then showing them you understand and respect their point.
 Active listening is essential for making customers feel recognized and de-escalating stressful situations.